gulzarsingh12/k8s-prep-notes/cks/system-hardening.md

 - check port description under  `/etc/services`
 - or check port listening on `netstat -an | grep -W LISTEN`
 - for k8s, check documentation to see which port should be open.

+In lab, i see they disable/stop the service to remove the port from listening.